 - What is Manchego Cheese?

 - Do You Eat the Rind of Manchego?

 - What Is It Good For?

 - Iberico Cheese

 - Spanish Egg Bites with Manchego

 What is Manchego Cheese?

 When it comes to cheese from Spain, Manchego is the most well known.
-It is made from sheep’s milk from a certain breed of sheep called the Manchega.
+This hard cheese is made from sheep's milk from a certain breed of sheep called the Manchega.

 The cheese is aged for around 3 months up to 2 years.

 You can easily recognize Manchego by the unique pattern on the rind.
 The patterned rind is a nod to the grass baskets previously used to form the cheese.
 The wood of the basket had that pattern on it, so it made it's mark on the cheese.
 Most of the time now it's done with plastic molds instead, not as romantic sounding but easier for commercial production.